Student Support Assistant Application Information

 Please read the following section carefully and indicate on your application form which role you are applying for.

 At Treloar’s, approximately two-thirds of the students board for at least part of the week.
-We have 5 residential houses – Gloucester (School students), Wessex (School and College students), Brewer (College students), Gauvain (College students and non-termtime provision) and Evans (primarily students who attend Alton College off-site).
+We have 5 residential houses – Gloucester (School students), Wessex (School and College students), Brewer (College students), Gauvain (College students and non-termtime provision) and Evans (primarily students who attend HSDC Alton off-site).
 On the houses there are a combination of students who stay overnight all week, some who stay just one or two nights (we refer to this as respite) and some students who come only for the day (day students).
 There are also School, Primary and College classes and even a day nursery.
 All of the roles involve supporting students with personal care, meeting their nutritional needs (either by eating or by using tube-feeding) within this complex environment.
 To meet the huge variety of provision available at Treloar’s, we have several different roles:

 Student Support Assistant (SSA)